syntasso/kratix-marketplace/ai/README.md

 ## High-Level Features

 - **Model Selection:** Request specific AI models such as GPT-5, Gemini 2.5 Pro, and Claude Opus 4.
+Any model that supports the OpenAI API or Ollama API can be integrated.
 - **Tiered Deployments:** Choose from different deployment sizes (small, medium, large) to match your performance and cost requirements.
 - **Optional UI:** A user interface can be enabled for easier interaction with the AI models.
 - **Team Ownership:** Assign ownership of each AI service instance to a specific team.